Doxuno

 SEPARATION

 The Parties confirm that they have been living separate and apart since 1 January 2026 with no reasonable prospect of reconciliation.
-This Agreement does not constitute a divorce but is intended to settle all issues arising from the breakdown of the marriage.
+This Agreement does not itself constitute a divorce but is intended to settle all issues arising from the breakdown of the marriage.
 Under the Family Law Act 1975 (Cth) s.
 48(2)(a), either Party may apply for divorce after living separate and apart for at least twelve (12) months.
-The Parties agree that this Agreement may be incorporated into any divorce order without further consideration, and the Parties intend to seek the registration of financial matters as Consent Orders in the Family Court of Australia or the Federal Circuit and Family Court of Australia.
+The Parties acknowledge that property-settlement applications must generally be made within twelve (12) months of a divorce order taking effect (FLA s.
+44(3)).
+The Parties intend to seek the registration of financial matters as Consent Orders in the Federal Circuit and Family Court of Australia.

 2.